Rahulkug/Spoken-Digit-Recognization/Readme.md

 The repository contains all the files needed to run the Number detection model-

   - "_main _.py" -> Main file to run the number detection algorithm.
-  - "util .py" -> Contains the unitlity functions used to Filter the input sound file
+  - "util .py" -> Contains the utility functions used to Filter the input sound file
   - Notebooks -> All the notebooks used for arriving at the final code.